 The Handbook was developed within the context of the Erasmus+ DALICO project as part of the Train the Trainer program outputs.
 The Handbook is intended to be used in relation with the DALICO Train the Trainer e-learning course.
 The course is methodology focused material providing tools and methods for trainers to organize a training program.
 The Handbook, on the other hand, aims at reviewing the principle content elements of a Data Literacy (DL), more specifically Research Data Management (RDM), course.
-While the Handbook gives input for trainers on WHAT to teach in RDMthe e-learning material, the e-learning material helps to define HOW to do it.
+While the Handbook gives input for trainers on WHAT to teach in RDM, the e-learning material helps to define HOW to do it.

-The Handbook targets, broadly defined, all researchers and academic staff teaching data literacy aspects, and narrowly defined, the next generation researchers who want to raise awarness about research data management with their research community and in their classrooms.
+The Handbook targets, broadly defined, all researchers and academic staff teaching data literacy aspects, and narrowly defined, the next generation researchers who want to raise awareness about research data management with their research community and in their classrooms.

 In order to foster data literacy, knowledge, skills and attitudes are required.
 This practical training program addresses a mixture of these categories.
 The DL competences connected to the context of RDM are selected.